Explore Meshline

 The gap appears when automation exists but visibility and operator control do not scale with complexity.
 This is usually the moment when teams realize the issue is not tool access.
 It is handoff design.
 If the business cannot explain the path from signal to action in one clean sequence, then the system is still asking humans to provide infrastructure-level thinking manually.

-That gap gets bigger as volume rises because ambiguity scales faster than most teams expect.
+For Agency Lead Routing: Workflow Guide for Operators, that gap gets bigger as volume rises because ambiguity scales faster than most teams expect.
 What felt tolerable at low volume becomes a weekly tax on follow-up, approvals, reporting, routing, or support quality once the company has more channels, more exceptions, or more stakeholders involved.

 What a stronger workflow looks like